 The hotel has complimentary Wi-Fi throughout the property and is usually very reliable, with only occasional and brief dropouts in connectivity.

-Gangtey Lodge is a 4 hour drive from the airport, but we normally recommend 5 hours to allow for photo stops and a bite to eat on the way.
+Gangtey Lodge is a little over 4 hour drive from the airport, but we normally recommend 5 hours to allow for photo stops and a bite to eat on the way.

 Gangtey Lodge is a wonderful adventure for children above 5 years old.
 A short walk away there are farms with cows and we often see Yaks too.
 We also have a couple of smaller mountain bikes suitable for 12 years and above.
 At the hotel we can offer instruction in Bhutanese darts and archery or traditional Bhutanese board games for cozy afternoons inside.
 See our ‘Family Escapes’ for more information.